 My seven tips are weirder.
 And may prove more effective for you as a heart-centered artist or writer.
-Because they all circle around the big kahuna secret to comments, and that’s building and honoring relationships with your individual readers.
+Because they all circle around the big kahuna secret to comments.
+And that is this.
+Build and honor relationships with your individual readers.

 So ready to be as happy as that kooky kid riding the unicorn?

 Great, we’ll start with the easy stuff.
-But the best secrets, the ones that separate the men from the boys are the last three.
+But the best secrets, the ones that separate the ham from the prosciutto are the last three.

 Don’t leave before you’ve eyeballed them.